jcsalterego/Contrails/configs/GAMING_EMOJIS.md

 - 🎮
 - 🕹️

+# safeMode

+> Safe mode limits the total number of API calls coming from Cloudflare.
+>
+> Set to `false` if you have higher limits via a paid Cloudflare plan.

+true

 # avatar

 > This must link to an image (PNG or JPEG) in the same directory as this CONFIG.md.
 It doesn't have to be called `avatar2.png`, but just be sure this CONFIG.md points to the correct file.